code4life49/code4life49/README.md

 Click 📝 [HERE](https://code4life.net/about/) to view my resume in detail.

 ## About Me
-- ⌨️ Senior Backend Developer with 6 years of experience
+- ⌨️ Day job: Senior Backend Developer with 8+ years of experience
+- 👨🏻‍💻 Part-time venture: Building App
 - ✍️ Blogging and tech reviews at CODE4LIFE.NET
 - 🏃 City Walk